hayleycodes/personal-website/content/projects.md

 I worked part time on the [CS Field Guide](http://www.csfieldguide.org.nz/) project for two years, which I spent developing what we call "interactives".
 These are little JavaScript applets that aim to teach computer science concepts and back up the content in their particular chapter.

-The most recent interactives I worked on were the most challenging were for the [Computer Graphics chapter](http://www.csfieldguide.org.nz/en/chapters/computer-graphics.html).
+The most recent interactives I worked on were for the [Computer Graphics chapter](http://www.csfieldguide.org.nz/en/chapters/computer-graphics.html).
 The Box Translation and Rotation interactives demonstrate the basic principles of moving objects in 3D space.
 They are written using Three.js, a JavaScript framework for WebGL.

 The Arrow Manipulation interactives demonstrate how matrices can be used to manipulate shapes in 2D space.
 Each of these interactives have a config file which is used to determine the interface components to load, as well as the start and target position of the arrow.
 The code for these interactives is written in pure Javascript with SVGs for the arrows.